confluentinc/csid-jms-bridge/jms-bridge-server/docs/configuration.md

 # Configuration

-All configuration for the JMS Bridge is done via a properties file which is supplied to the `jms-bridge-server-start` script.
+All configuration for the JMS Bridge is done via a file which is supplied to the `jms-bridge-server-start` script.
-An example configuration can be found in `etc/jms-bridge/jms-bridge.properties`.
+An example configuration can be found in `etc/jms-bridge/jms-bridge.conf`.

+The configuration is written using Lightbends config library and file format, HOCON (see https://github.com/lightbend/config).
+HOCON is fairly straight forward and is compatible with JSON and even java properties but it also has more advanced features which can simplify configuration.
+Use the default configuration as a reference when customizing it your own.

 ## Artemis Configuration